Shnaeem/Quotivate/README.md

 #### Extra:

 Create a video on how to use the website

 Use another api to show random images for the project

+Use different color every time a new quote is generated